 What To Look for When Buying a Poinsettia

-The plant does indeed also have flowers, which are small, yellow, berry-like buds found in the center of each bract.
+However, the plant does indeed also have flowers, which are small, yellow, berry-like buds found in the center of each bract.

 Making sure you buy a healthy Poinsettia will give you a long-lasting plant to enjoy throughout the winter, and will give you a better chance to keep your Poinsettia alive so that you can enjoy it as long as possible.